-Auctions provide a market-based mechanism for controlling resources.
-In auctions, the buyers are allowed to competitively set the price for goods being sold, although the seller may have a reservation price below which sale will not occur.
-By asking the buyers for the price, the seller needs no information about current market demand and is able to capitalize on close to all of market demand.
+Auctions allow buyers to competitively set the price for goods being sold, although the seller may have a reservation price below which sale will not occur.
+By asking buyers for prices, the seller needs no information about current market demand and is able to capitalize on close to all of market demand.

 In this section, we explore the use of auctions as a preliminary solution for resource control in a distributed agent environment.
-We examine various properties of sealed-bid second-price auction markets and their benefit to multi-agent systems.
+We examine various properties of sealed-bid second-price auction markets and their benefit to multiagent systems.

 Several types of auctions can be considered to drive dynamic pricing in a distributed agent system.
 In the standard English auction the seller openly announces a minimal price for the good to be sold.
-Buyers then take turns publicly bidding or exiting the auction.
-Bids submitted are strictly increasing over time and sale occurs when only one potential buyer remains.
-Strategically, the optimal solution is for bidding to continue until the bidder willing to pay the most over-bids her competitors and pays the value of the next-closest participant.
+Buyers then take turns publicly submitting increasing bids or exiting the auction until only one potential buyer remains.
+Strategically, the optimal solution is for bidding to continue until the bidder willing to pay the most over-bids her competitors and pays the value of her closest competitor.

 While English auctions are efficient in extracting buyer values, they often take many rounds to complete and thus can be inefficient for agents.
-Instead, we use the sealed-bid second-price auction proposed by Vickery [Vic61].
+Instead, we investigate the sealed-bid second-price auction proposed by Vickery [Vic61].
 The sealed-bid second-price auction is strategically identical to the English auction but it requires only a single round of bidding.
 Buyers privately submit their own valuations.
 The winner is the competitor submitting the highest bid, though the price of the good is the highest losing bid.